jorol/processing-marc/serializations.md

 ## Line-based MARC formats

 There are several line-based MARC formats.
 These formats offer a more human-readable serialization of MARC records and are often used to examine, create or update MARC records.
 Several records are divided by a blank line.
-The formats differ slightly in the representation of MARC tags, indicators and subfield.
+The formats differ slightly in the representation of MARC tags, indicators and subfields.

 ### MARC Line